krishachikka/SQL-Notes/README.md

 ---

-Created and maintained by [Krisha Chikka](https://github.com/krishachikka) as part of a personal learning project.
+Created and maintained by [Krisha Chikka](https://github.com/krishachikka) as part of a personal learning prep :)
-Feel free to fork, star, or contribute!
+Feel free to fork, star, or contribute! <3